 - Dumbo the Flying Elephant.
 Another one that deserves a medal.
 When you enter the queue, you are given a beeper (like those in takeaway restaurants) and invited into the Big Top to wait.
 Children can run about (amok?) in the elevated tunnels, slide and carouse around instead of pouting and becoming a little grumpy bum in a long, long queue.
 A much-loved tradition.
 You can’t miss it.

-- Living with the Land (a surprisingly interesting trip through the research stations and food production areas of Epcot- it’s really good
+- Living with the Land – a surprisingly interesting trip through the research stations and food production areas of Epcot- it’s really good

-Tip 8: Forgo “The Great Movie Ride“
+No.8: Forgo “The Great Movie Ride“

 …at Disney Hollywood.

-Tip 9: Tom Sawyer Island
+No. 9: Tom Sawyer Island

 Read all about it here.

-Tip 10: Check and recheck the opening times
+No. 10: Check and recheck the opening times

-…for different attractions WITHIN each park.
+Check the opening and closing times for different attractions WITHIN each park.

 I presumed (wrongly) that everything stays open until close.

-Cue tears when we ate an early dinner first before heading over to the “Honey I Shrunk the Kids Movie Set” adventure playground, only to find it had closed five minutes before we got there… at 7pm.
+Cue BIG tears when we ate an early dinner first before heading over to the “Honey I Shrunk the Kids Movie Set” adventure playground, only to find it had closed five minutes before we got there… at 7pm.

 I was SUPER SAD to miss this one out… maybe even more so than the kids as it was a top priority and I knew they’d love it.

 I’m even sadder now it’s gone.
-Boo hoo.
-Boo hoo hoo….

-Tip 11: Ditch expectations.
+No.11: Ditch expectations.

 Swiss Family Robinson Treehouse was a bit of a letdown to me.